 Tuition Refund Policy (https://www.armstrong.edu/departments/bursar-refunds).

 If grievances are not satisfactorily resolved after an internal attempt by the University, students who do not reside in a SARA state may file a complaint with an agency in the student’s state of residence.
+Click here to file a complaint with the State of Georgia Nonpublic Postsecondary Education Commission.
 Click here to access a list of appropriate contacts from each state in which a student may file a complaint.